 Completion of the Australian Genomics and Clinic Outcomes or Glioma study recruitment with RMH the second highest recruiter in Australia.
 Results in 2019.

-Clinical advances include the commissioning of the intraoperative MRI scanner - making surgery for our patients even safer
+Clinical advances include the commissioning of the intraoperative MRI scanner and development of fluorescent glioma surgery and navigated intracranial ultrasound - making surgery for our patients even safer.

 Recurrent GBM - AMG596 - first in human BITE EGFRvIII study (2nd patient in the world put on at RMH)